forestdussault/Download_RefSeq/README.md

 To download this repository, use: `git clone https://github.com/forestdussault/download_refseq.git`

 ### Command Line Arguments
-`output_folder` (Required): Path to the folder you would like to download to
+`output_folder` (Required): Path to the folder you would like to store your downloads.

-`-em, --email` (Required): Email address required to retrieve taxonomy info from NCBI
+`-em, --email` (Required): Email address required to retrieve taxonomy info from NCBI.

 `-as, --assembly_summary` (Required): Path to assembly summary report file retrieved from NCBI.